 That's only one of the issues online medicine delivery startups are trying to tackle.
 Nearly 25% of all medications in the Indian market are said to be fake.
 Often individuals buy counterfeit or substandard products since they do not have a clue about any better or because they are less expensive and more easily accessible.

-It is necessary to find all the drugs at one shop and to go jumping from one drug store to another.
+It is necessary to find all the medicines at one shop and to go jumping from one medical store to another.
 A profoundly disorganized market equals the price can differ from place to place.

 Here we put light on how four startups are endeavoring to plug the offline and online loopholes in the medical delivery space.

 Chennai-based Netmeds was established in 2010 at Pradeep Dadha.
 It is part of the Dadha & Company, which has been in the pharmacy retail business for more than 100 years.
-This online startup sells both prescription and non-prescription drugs.
+This online startup sells both medicine order and non-medicine order medicines.
 The firmware is outsourced to the cost of medicines and the manufacturer gives a more clear picture to the end customers.
 It has a total received funding of $ 64 million.

 Gurugram-based 1MG was established in 2012 by Gaurav Agarwal, Vikas Chauhan, and Prashant Tandon.
-This Sequoia-sponsored startup takes into account prescription medicine in Delhi-NCR, Indore, Ahmedabad, Bhopal, and all major cities in Karnataka, Tamil Nadu, Telangana, Rajasthan, West Bengal, and Uttar Pradesh.
-The non-prescription meds are delivered pan-India.
+This Sequoia-sponsored startup takes into account medicine order medicine in Delhi-NCR, Indore, Ahmedabad, Bhopal, and all major cities in Karnataka, Tamil Nadu, Telangana, Rajasthan, West Bengal, and Uttar Pradesh.
+The non-medicine order meds are delivered pan-India.
 The startup services are provided with a wide range of healthcare services that incorporate doctors' appointments, Ayurveda products, homeopathic medicines, and diagnostic services.

-Established in 2015 by Dhaval Shah, and Dharmil Sheth Mumbai-based PharmEasy is a pharma aggregator, which connects patients with a nearby drug store and diagnostic centers.
-Its administrations are accessible crosswise over 700 cities and offer a wide range of products across the non-prescription and prescription category.
+Established in 2015 by Dhaval Shah, and Dharmil Sheth Mumbai-based PharmEasy is a pharma aggregator, which connects patients with a nearby medical store and diagnostic centers.
+Its administrations are accessible crosswise over 700 cities and offer a wide range of products across the non-medicine order and medicine order category.
 The startup additionally has an arrangement for return policy on medications.
 This startup has gotten funding of $ 53 million from Manipal Group and Bessemer Ventures.

 If you're too thinking of starting up and online pharmacy, then reach out to EMedStore.
 We have more than 6+ years of experience in developing the epharmacy store and helping clients grow with 30% more hike to their previous business by giving a mobile app and incorporating cutting-edge solutions to engage the pharmacy store's customers.